Zweih/qp/README.md

 If you prefer to install a pre-compiled binary* using the AUR, use the `qp-bin` package instead.

-***note**: Binaries are automatically, securely, and transparently compiled with github CI when a version release is created.
+***Note**: Binaries are automatically, securely, and transparently compiled with github CI when a version release is created.
 You can audit the binary creation by checking the relevant github action for each release version.

 For the latest (unstable) version from git w/ the AUR, use `qp-git`*.

-***note**: This is not recommended for most users
+***Note**: `qp-git` is not recommended for most users

 ### Debian-based systems (e.g. Ubuntu, Mint, Pop!_os)